 Emergency Preparedness / Public Safety

-Active Shooter Preparedness & Response
+- Active Shooter

 Unfortunately, active shooter situations can occur spontaneously, without warning, in crowded public spaces and workplaces.
-The Federal Department of Homeland Security has provided a tip sheet on how preserve and promote public safety during an active shooter situation (PDF).
+The Federal Department of Homeland Security has provided a tip sheet on how to preserve and to promote public safety during an active shooter situation (PDF).